NSHipster/articles/2015-01-19-javascriptcore.md

 // The first name: Grace
 ````

-> Swift shows its youth, here—while Objective-C code can take advantage of subscript notation, Swift currently only exposes the [raw methods](/object-subscripting/) that should make such subscripting possible: `objectAtKeyedSubscript()` and `objectAtIndexedSubscript()`.
+> Swift shows its youth, here—while Objective-C code can take advantage of subscript notation, Swift currently only exposes the [raw methods](/object-subscripting/) that should make such subscripting possible: `objectForKeyedSubscript()` and `objectAtIndexedSubscript()`.

 ### Calling Functions